vivekanand1101/stanford-corenlp-python/README.md

-# A Python wrapper of Stanford Core NLP.
+# A Python wrapper of Stanford Core NLP

 This is a fork of [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python).